microsoft/r-server-fraud-detection/index.md

 </div>

 <div class="hdi">
-This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the  HDInsight Spark cluster with Microsoft R Server deployed from the <a href="{{ site.deploy_url_hdi }}">Cortana Intelligence Gallery</a>.
+This solution shows how to pre-process data (cleaning and feature engineering), train prediction models, and perform scoring on the  HDInsight Spark cluster with Microsoft R Server deployed from the <a href="{{ site.deploy_url_hdi }}">Azure AI Gallery</a>.
 <p></p>
 <strong>HDInsight Spark cluster billing starts once a cluster is created and stops when the cluster is deleted.
 See <a href="hdinsight.html"> these instructions for important information</a> about deleting a cluster and re-using your files on a new cluster.</strong>
 <img src="images/diagramhdi.jpg">